MDMoll/ModernizeRu/README.md

 Edge cases, such as an overlap in feminine nominative plural adjectives and that of feminine nominative singular nouns has not yet been addressed.

-In other words, make sure to compare the output with the original text and its potential pitfalls.
-Otherwise, you may end up replacing, e.g., the Ея river in Krasnodar Krai with the feminine genitive singular "ее" and not realize it.
+In other words, be aware of the potential pitfalls within your text.
+Otherwise, you may end up replacing, e.g., the Ея river in Krasnodar Krai with the feminine genitive singular ее and not realize it.